M66B/FairEmail/docs/FAQ-pl-rPL.md

 <a name="faq93"></a>
 **(93) Can you allow installation/data storage on external storage media (sdcard)?**

 FairEmail uses services and alarms, provides widgets and listens for the boot completed event to be started on device start, so it is not possible to store the app on external storage media, like an sdcard.
-Zobacz również [tutaj](https://developer.android.com/guide/topics/data/install-location).
+See also [here](https://developer.android.com/guide/topics/data/install-location).

-Wiadomości, załączniki, itp., przechowywane na zewnętrznych nośnikach, jak karta pamięci, mogą być dostępne dla innych aplikacji i dlatego nie są bezpieczne.
-Szczegóły znajdziesz w [tutaj](https://developer.android.com/training/data-storage).
+Messages, attachments, etc stored on external storage media, like an sdcard, can be accessed by other apps and is therefore not safe.
+See [here](https://developer.android.com/training/data-storage) for the details.

 When needed you can save (raw) messages via the three-dots menu just above the message text and save attachments by tapping on the floppy icon.